 Title 10 of the Code of Federal Regulations (10 CFR) contains requirements for licensees to verify the trustworthiness and reliability of personnel prior to granting unescorted access to protected or vital areas.

-10 C.70 states that shall provide any NRC resident inspector, or other NRC inspector identified by the Regional Administrator as likely to inspect the facility, immediate unfettered access following proper identification.
+Title 10 CFR 50.70 states that each applicant for or holder of a license, including a construction permit or an early site permit, shall provide any NRC resident inspector, or other NRC inspector identified by the Regional Administrator as likely to inspect the facility, immediate unfettered access following proper identification.
 10 CFR 70.55 and 10 CFR 72.82 contain similar requirements for fuel cycle facilities and independent spent fuel storage installations, respectively.

-The NRC determination of suitability for unescorted access of NRC employees and contractors is based on the elements contained in this inspection manual chapter which represent equivalency to 10 CFR requirements for the granting of unescorted access.
+The NRC determination of suitability for unescorted access of NRC employees and contractors is based, in part, on the elements contained in this inspection manual chapter which represent equivalency to 10 CFR requirements for the granting of unescorted access.
+This is an ongoing and continuous vetting process and access requirements may be granted or removed based upon a variety of factors, e.g., changes in occupational status or non-voluntary clearance downgrades.

+The NRC Site Access List will include all NRC employees, contractors, and representatives from other Federal agencies, who require unescorted access to commercial nuclear power plants, selected fuel cycle facilities, or independent spent fuel storage installations.
+Inclusion of personnel on the list is based, in part, on a determination of suitability for unescorted access as discussed in this inspection manual chapter.
+Implementation and maintenance of the Site Access List will be performed in accordance with attachment 1.

-is to limit access to authorized individuals who have demonstrated a need for access to nuclear facilities.
+The purpose of the Site Access List and the licensee’s security program is to limit access to authorized individuals who have demonstrated a job-related need for access to nuclear facilities.
 NRC representatives (staff, contractors, etc.) must cooperate with licensee facilities to ensure maximum possible conformance with site security plans and procedures.

 05.01 Background Investigation

-10 CFR 73.56(d) states that grant an individual unescorted access to the protected are or vital area of a nuclear power plant, licensees shall ensure the individual has been subject to a background investigation that verified the individual’s , character and reputation, and developed information concerning employment history, education history, credit history, criminal history, and military service.
+10 CFR 73.56(d) states that to grant an individual unescorted access to the protected area or vital area of a nuclear power plant, licensees shall ensure the individual has been subject to a background investigation that verified the individual’s identity, character and reputation, and developed information concerning employment history, education history, credit history, criminal history, and military service.

-For NRC employees, contractors, a background investigation for a Federal Government-issued security clearance (e.g., Q, L, LH, TS, or S security clearance) is an equivalent background investigation to the requirements of 10 CFR 73.56.
+For NRC employees, contractors, and representatives from other Federal agencies, a background investigation performed by the Defense Counterintelligence and Security Agency (DCSA) for a Federal Government-issued security clearance (e.g., Q, L, LH, TS, or S security clearance) is an equivalent background investigation to the requirements of 10 CFR 73.56.

 In accordance with Section 145b of the Atomic Energy Act, DFS investigates the background of new NRC employees.
-The completion of the DFS background investigation provides a basis for a temporary waiver of a security clearance and allows interim approval for unescorted access for the employee while conducts an investigationprovide the basis for granting a security clearance.
+The completion of the DFS background investigation provides a basis for a temporary waiver of a security clearance and allows interim approval for unescorted access for the employee while DCSA conducts an investigation that provides the basis for granting a security clearance.

-NRC contractors that do not possess a valid security clearance receive unescorted access authorization in accordance with one of the provisions of MD 12.3, section H as stipulated in the contractual language for the NRC ontractor.
+NRC contractors that do not possess a valid security clearance receive unescorted access authorization in accordance with one of the provisions of MD 12.3, section H as stipulated in the contractual language for the NRC contractor.
 Based on the results of the selected provision, DFS determines contractor eligibility for interim or final approval for unescorted access.
-Additionally, the IT I or II SGI designation indicates that a contractor can have access to safeguards information as long as need-to-know
+Additionally, the IT I or II SGI designation indicates that a contractor can have access to safeguards information as long as they have a need-to-know.

 05.02 Behavior Observation